ankane/searchkick/README.md

 ### Indexing

-Choose what data is indexed.
+Control what data is indexed with the `search_data` method.

 ```ruby
 class Product < ActiveRecord::Base